yaaminiv/yaaminiv.github.io/_posts/2024-12-02-Green-Crab-Experiment-2024-Part26.md

 6. Obtain a piece of parafilm and pipet 1 µL of TriTrak dye for each sample, extraction blank, and PCR blank.
 On the parafilm, the dye will bead up.
 Place the dots far enough apart to avoid contamination.
 7. Take 10 µL of DNA, 6 µL of PCR product, or 20 µL of restriction digest product and mix with a 1 µL dot of TriTrak dye by pipetting up and down at least 10 times.
 Then, pipet up 6 µL and load gel.
 Repeat for each sample until halfway through samples.
 Then, add 3 µL of diluted ladder + dye mix, and continue with remaining samples.
 8. Run gel for 60 minutes at 90 V.
 9. After running gel, remove gel tray and image.
+If needed, run gel for longer in 5-10 minute intervals.

 ### 2024-12-02